tasmiachow/split-fiction/README.md

 Submitted by: **Tasmia Chowdhury**

-About this web app: Displays all of Mio and Zoe's stories in the game *Split Fiction.* Premise of the game - two authors get tangled up in a simulator that steals ideas, after Mio drops in Zoe's pod she creates an unknown glitch.
-They're both interlacing through each others stories to try and catch all the glitches in order to destroy the idea extractor machine.
+## About this web app:
+Displays all of Mio and Zoe's stories in the game *Split Fiction.*

+## Premise of the game:
+Two authors are caught inside a story simulator that extracts their written works.
+When Mio drops into Zoe’s pod, she unknowingly creates a glitch, forcing them to weave through each other’s narratives.
+To escape, Mio and Zoe must track down and catch every glitch before time runs out.
+Only then can they destroy the idea extractor machine from the inside—before it steals all their creations for good.

 Time spent: **3** hours